evanca/quick-portfolio/projects/ad_iot/ad_iot2.md

 <img src="images/Gantt.png?raw=true"/><br/>

 ### Results: Key Insights
 - A. System should present an overview of the systems 'health'.
 - B. Should be intuitive and unobtrusive.
 - C. Use a mixture of sound and music.
 - D. Be heavily automated.

 ### Results: Design Impact
 A: System should present an overview of the systems 'health'.
 - A1.
 Later prototypes allow users to highlight problem areas in the network quickly.
+Visual graphs can be used  to examine details later.

 - A2.
 Early prototypes prototype was very detailed and hard to interpret.

 B: Should be intuitive and unobtrusive.